antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 Now you might think the image is gone simply because we are not passing the path to the image.

-However you can inspect with your browser tools and see that the img tag was never used.
+However you can inspect with your browser tools and see that the img tag was never added to the html.

-This means there isn't a bunch of junk empty html if some data is not provided.
+This means there isn't a bunch of junk empty html if some data is not avaiable.

 OK so we can exclude empty data, but it's more fun to handle these kind of exceptions.

-twig support if and else statements so lets add {% else %} and some text on the next line after the <p><img src="{{photo}}"></p>
+twig supports if and else statements so lets add {% else %} and some text on the next line after the <p><img src="{{photo}}"></p>

 So now we should have {% else %} and under that Sorry, no photo available.